JohnWoodman/megParser/README.md

--o              specify the file to output results to (default is standard out) -k              specify a keyword to search in HTML response to include in output -e              specify a keyword to search in HTML response to not include in output (opposite of -k)
+-o              specify the file to output results to (default is standard out) -k              specify a keyword to search in HTML response to include in output -e              specify a keyword to search in HTML response to not include in output (opposite of -k) -l				show content length of response (cannot be used with -k or -e flag yet)

 Example:
 ./megParser.sh -c 302 -t 10 -o myoutput.txt meg_directory